govuk-one-login/life-events-platform/doc/architecture/decisions/0006-scopes-and-auth.md

 ## Context

+At the moment we have authentication and authorisation with Cognito, using 5 scopes, as well as authorisation using our internal database to narrow things down.
+These are relatively confused scopes, and the authentication and authorisation of Cognito is currently relatively tricky to understand and manage, as a result there are some changes we would like to make now and later in the future.

-There are several routes we have explored for the moment in regard to Authentication and Authorisation.
+There are several routes we have explored in regard to Authentication and Authorisation.

 1. Have all auth exist in Cognito and authorise with scopes
 2. Have all auth exist locally
-3. Have authentication exist in Cognito, with very basic scopes, and then use our own database to narrow down subscription privileges
+3. Have authentication exist in Cognito, with very basic scopes (trim the current number down to 3), and then use our own database to narrow down subscription privileges

-Option 3 is what is being suggested for the moment, as this means we can use Cognito to provide all the hard parts of auth, but use our database for enrichment and subscription privileges as this is easier to work with at high speed.
+Option 3 is what is being suggested for the immediate moment, as this means we can use Cognito to provide all the hard parts of auth, but use our database for enrichment and subscription privileges as this is easier to work with at high speed, as well as being only a small change and some tidying to our current solution.

 ## Current plan